Vascular Second Opinion Program

 It’s very easy to request a vascular second opinion.
 Simply contact us via phone or our online contact form.

-You will speak to one of our nurse coordinators who will ask you questions about your medical history, assist you in acquiring your medical information from your current provider and schedule your appointment with the vascular expert that is best suited to assess for your condition.
+You will speak to one of our referral coordinators who will ask you questions about your medical history, assist you in acquiring your medical information from your current provider and schedule your appointment with the vascular expert that is best suited to assess for your condition.
 We will work with you and your insurance provider to make sure your visits are covered.

 What Patients Are Appropriate for Second Opinions?